robertdebock/rpm-repos-el7/README.md

 # rpm-repos
-Code for making RPM's for YUM repositories
+Code for making RPM's for YUM repositories.